Best ways to sprout your cannabis seeds in different mediums

 Step 3: Remove The Seeds from The Water - Once the seeds have sprouted, remove them from the glass and place them in the soil.

 The only disadvantage with water germination is that you must be very careful when moving the sprouted seeds.
 This process is very delicate since the seeds are fragile.
 If you harm the seeds, you can kill the Plant.

 Germinating Seeds On Paper Towels

-To germinate seeds using paper towels, you should lay paper towels on a countertop, then place some seeds and cover them using another paper towel.
+Step 1: Lay The Paper Towels On a Flat Surface - To germinate seeds using paper towels, you should lay paper towels on a countertop, then place some seeds on them.
+Next, cover the seeds using another towel.

-Later, use a spray bottle to moisten the towels and then store the seeds between the plates.
-Cover the cushioned seeds with a face down bowl or place them in a plastic bag to ensure that they are secure.
+Step 2: Moisten The Towels – Use a spray bottle to moisten the towels.
+Place the paper towels and seeds on a plate or in a bowl.
+Then cover the seeds with a face-down bowl or plate.
+Alternatively, you can place them in a plastic bag to ensure they are secure.

 Other Popular Germination Methods

-Germinating Seeds In Peat Pellets
+Germinating Seeds in Peat Pellets

-Planting the Germinated Seeds
+Planting The Germinated Seeds

 After the seeds have sprouted, they should be planted in the most suitable medium.